Trevor Andrew: Art career

 Further artistic endeavors since then has seen his work displayed in galleries worldwide amongst them Deitch Projects, Milk Galleries and Modern Art Museum Shanghai.

 In November 2020 Trevor released his debut NFT collection on Nifty Gateway which was followed up in March 2021 with his Can't Kill A Ghost collection which sold for a total of $3.1 million.
-Since those release he has continued to work within the NFT space and has release his work at Sotheby's and Christie's auction houses.
+Since those releases, he has continued to work within the NFT space and has released his work at Sotheby's and Christie's auction houses.